alephium/alephium-frontend/apps/explorer/README.md

 ## Development

-Everything is managed with NPM.

-- Install dependencies: `npm install`
+- Install dependencies from the root of the monorepo: `bun install`
-- Starting the project: `env $(cat .env.placeholder | xargs) npm run start`
+- Starting the project: `env $(cat .env.placeholder | xargs) bun run start`
-- Building the project: `npm run build`
+- Building the project: `bun run build`
-- Run the tests: `npm run test`
+- Run the tests: `turbo test`
-- Lint and fix: `npm run lint:fix`
+- Lint and fix: `turbo lint:fix`

 See `package.json`'s `script` property for more options.